 “When do I leave?”

-My pit bull nudges his big head against my knee, as if he’s sensed my distress.
+Sensing my distress, my pit bull nudges his big head against my knee.
 I scratch his head.
 No idea if I’m trying to comfort him or me.
 “I can’t fly out tomorrow.
 Butch hates flying, and I’m not going without him.”

 “We’ve made arrangements for your dog.
 Someone will come by later today to pick him up.
-They’ll drive him cross-country to one of the best dog places in Chicago.
-Once you’re ready for him, you can fetch him.
-Expect to get a call in an hour or so to arrange for his pick up.”
+They’ll drive him across country to one of the best dog places in Chicago.
+Once you’re ready for him, you can pick him up.
+Expect to get a call in an hour or so to arrange for his pickup.”